Carolco Pictures: Decline and collapse

-Cutbacks at Carolco also forced the studio to make a deal with TriStar over the funding of the Stallone action film Cliffhanger: Carolco would have to sell full distribution rights in North America, Mexico, Australia, New Zealand, Germany, and France to TriStar in exchange for half of the film's budget.
-Although a major box-office success, Carolco saw little revenue from Cliffhanger since it ended up becoming a minority owner in the film.
-Before plans to produce their own Spider-Man film with James Cameron fell through, the studio filed a lawsuit against Columbia Pictures and Viacom in an attempt to gain the home video and television rights to Spider-Man, but the suit backfired when Columbia and Viacom counter-sued Carolco, and the studio also became sued by Metro-Goldwyn-Mayer.
-Since court did not rule in their favor, these lawsuits caused Carolco to lose an additional amount of money, along with the film rights to Spider-Man.
-Carolco's attempt to make more of its specialties proved to be more strenuous: the studio had to shelve Crusade, an upcoming Schwarzenegger vehicle based on a script by Walon Green and with Paul Verhoeven attached as director, in 1994 when the budget exceeded $100million.
-However, Carolco was able to complete a merger with The Vista Organization in late October 1993.
+Carolco's attempt to make more of its specialties proved to be more strenuous: their plans for a Spider-Man film with James Cameron, which had an estimated budget of $50 million, were forced to be shelved, following a period of litigation; in April 1993, Menahem Golan filed a lawsuit against Carolco to revoke his contract with them, since Cameron had Golan’s executive producer name omitted from the film credits.
+In February 1994, Carolco filed a separate lawsuit against Columbia Pictures and Viacom, in an effort to gain their home video and television rights to Spider-Man, but the suit backfired, when Columbia and Viacom counter-sued Carolco.
+In 1995, Carolco, Golan, Columbia, Viacom, and Marvel were all sued by MGM, who believed they should have inherited the film rights, upon acquiring the Cannon Group and 21st Century Films.
+Since the court did not rule in Carolco’s favor, the Spider-Man film rights were reverted to Marvel and eventually sold to Columbia.

+By May 1994, Carolco had two big-budget films scheduled for production: Crusade, a Schwarzenegger-led film based on a script by Walon Green and with Paul Verhoeven attached as director, and Cutthroat Island, a Michael Douglas-led swashbuckler film with Renny Harlin attached as director.
+At that point, the studio's financial losses and debts had worsened to the point they could only barely afford to finance one major project.
+Carolco decided to push forward with Cutthroat Island as their comeback film while cancelling Crusade, since the latter's projected budget reached $100 million, and during a meeting with Carolco executives, Verhoeven refused to guarantee that it would not further increase.

-Carolco attempted a comeback with the big-budget swashbuckler Cutthroat Island, with Michael Douglas in the lead.
-Douglas dropped out early in its production and was replaced by the less-bankable Matthew Modine.
-Geena Davis, cast as the female lead through her ties with then-husband, the director Renny Harlin, was already an established A-lister but was coming off a string of flops.
+Early in Cutthroat Island's production, Michael Douglas dropped out and was replaced by the less-bankable Matthew Modine.
+Geena Davis, cast as the female lead through Renny Harlin—her husband at the time—was already an established A-lister but was coming off a string of flops.
 MGM hoped to advertise Cutthroat Island based on spectacle rather than cast.
 In an attempt to raise more financing for the projected $90–100 million film, Carolco sold off the rights to several films in production, including Last of the Dogmen, Stargate and Showgirls.
 In October 1994, Carolco ran out of funds and Pioneer invested another $8 million.
 In April 1995, Carolco announced that it was unable to make interest payments on $55 million of debt.
 In November 1995, Carolco filed for Chapter 11 bankruptcy protection.
 Cutthroat Island was released that Christmas and became a box-office disaster.
 Carolco agreed to sell its assets to 20th Century Fox for $50 million.
 But when Canal+ made a $58 million bid for the library in January 1996, Fox, which by then lowered their purchase price to $47.5 million, dropped their deal.